-D. Assets, Liabilities, and Net Position or Equity (Continued)
+D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued)

-7. Long-Term Obligations
+6. Long-Term Obligations

 In the county-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the straight-line method.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
 Bonds payable are reported net of the applicable bond premium or discount.
-Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.

-In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
+In the fund financial statements, governmental funds recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of the debt issued is reported as an other financing source.
 Premiums received on debt issuances are reported as other financing sources, while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.